 The warning semester is meant to inform the student of potential academic problems and provide time for corrective action.
 If a student does not meet the satisfactory academic progress standards after the warning period, suspension status or academic plan status (due to a successful appeal) would be imposed.
 EXCEPTION: A student who fails to earn any credit hours in a term will be placed on suspension immediately (skipping the warning status).

 Financial Aid Suspension Status

 A student who is placed on suspension will not be eligible to receive aid and must pay tuition and fees in future terms.
-Suspension status will prevent the student from receiving financial aid, including but not limited to, any Title IV, state, or institutional financial assistance.
+Suspension status will prevent the student from receiving financial aid, including but not limited to: loans, any Title IV aid, state aid, or institutional financial assistance.

-A student will be suspended from financial aid at NCC if:
+A student’s financial aid will be suspended at NCC if: